Smlep/Smlep.github.io/_posts/2019-02-01-smlepnews.md

 There were two issues (that I found) with the website solution.

-First, it was a lot more work than what I was going for in the beginning, because even creating and deploying simple website is still a consequent amount of work if I want to do it well.
+First, it was a lot more work than what I was going for in the beginning, because creating and deploying a simple website is still a consequent amount of work if I want to do it well.

-The second issue is that this program's goal was to be as light and small as possible and turning this repository into a Django website was going to make it way heavier than I wanted.
-Of course, I could keep this repository to do only the API calls, and design the Django website in another repository, but another goal I had was to have everything in the same repository, so that was not going to work.
+The second issue is that this program's goal was to be as light and small as possible but turning this repository into a Django website was going to make it way heavier than I wanted.
+Of course, I could keep this repository to only perform the API calls, and design the Django website in another repository, but another goal I had was to have everything in the same repository, so that was not going to work.

 Emails
 ======

-The solution I chose to use were emails.
-This was pretty easy, I wrote a few functions which formatted the gathered data to be easy to read in an email, then I created a gmail account for this purpose, and using [smtplib](https://docs.python.org/3/library/smtplib.html) I was easily able to send an email to target I chose.
+The solution I chose to use was emails.
+This was pretty easy, I wrote a few functions which formatted the gathered data to be easy to read in an email, then I created a gmail account for this purpose, and using [smtplib](https://docs.python.org/3/library/smtplib.html) I was able to send an email to a target I chose.

-But what I wanted to do wasn't to open my laptop every morning, run a python program and then go to my email reader to read the email I just sent myself, this would just be a waste of time and would be like the *command line interface* solution but more complicated.
+But what I wanted to do wasn't to open my laptop every morning, run a **Python** program and then go to my email reader to read the email I just sent myself, this would just be a waste of time and would be like the *command line interface* solution but more complicated.

 What I needed was for these emails to be sent programmatically every morning, no matter if I had access to my laptop at that time.

-Another thing I wanted to do was being able to send the email to multiple targets, and to be able to update the target list *easily* without having to alter my code.
+Another thing I wanted was to be able to send the email to multiple targets, and to be able to update the target list *easily* without having to alter my code.